New York Forclosure Lawyer - David I. Pankin, P.C.

 When financial hardships occur even the most financially cautious individuals may fall behind on their mortgage payments.
 Foreclosure is the legal process that allows a lender to seek approval from Court to sell a home secured by a mortgage after a borrower falls behind on their mortgage obligations.
 Typically, if a borrower falls behind on the mortgage payments more than three months, the lender will no longer accept regular mortgage payments and will demand the borrower pay all of the missed payments in one lump sum in order to reinstate the loan.
 If the borrower is unable to do this, the lender may start a foreclosure lawsuit against the borrower.
 The process begins when a person receives a court summons and complaint that outlines the lender’s reason for seeking legal action.
 From this moment on, time is of the essence; if a homeowner delays in responding to the summons, he or she may forfeit valuable legal rights.

-When a homeowner comes to our office looking for a foreclosure lawyer, they are often behind on their mortgage payments or already in foreclosure.
+When a homeowner comes to our office looking for a New York foreclosure attorney, they are often behind on their mortgage payments or already in foreclosure.
 We make sure to evaluate their all their options.
 There are two main options are available to stop a foreclosure: (1) opposing the lender’s foreclosure proceeding in state court or (2) filing for bankruptcy in federal court which, in most cases, will stop any foreclosure proceeding against the homeowner, including sale dates.

 Foreclosure Defense In New York State Court